willfixlater/resume/resources/markup/en/professional_experience.md

 ## Professional Experience

+**Senior Developer** [June, 2018 - Present]
+*ICM Consulting*
+* Enhances and maintains client projects, such as web APIs and single page apps, utilizing Clojure(script).

-**Associate Consultant** [April, 2018 - Present]
+**Associate Consultant** [April, 2018 - June, 2018]
 *Servian*
-* Provides assistance and advice to Servian's clients in a variety of areas and capacities.
+* Provided assistance and advice to Servian's clients in a variety of areas and capacities.

 **Fullstack Developer** [July, 2014 - December, 2017]
 *PostedIn*